From the author:

 For such projects, there should be no delays or overtime to meet the deadlines.
 But far from it.
 Again, there are far-reaching planning errors.
 The effort is often significantly underestimated.
 Where does it come from?
 Part of the reasons lies with the respective ones Company and the approach to project planning.

 - The first reason is to believe that by the experience gained a similar project can be realized significantly faster next time.
 This assessment is unfortunately wrong.
 In general, the best estimate is that it will last as long as the last projects.

-- The second reason is that during planning usually only the work to be done is planned to achieve the project goals.
-The total duration of a project, however, is not determined solely by this work.
-Communication, coordination and the reaction to new requests on the part of the customer generate considerable effort.
-And then come "unpredictable" events in between, which must be additionally managed.
+- The second reason is that the planning usually only includes the work to be done to achieve the project goals.
+The total duration of a project is not only determined by this work.
+Communication, coordination and the reaction to new customer requests generate considerable effort.
+And then there are “unpredictable” events that have to be dealt with.